What is Mode Conditioning Patch Cable and Why Need It?

 Fiber Optic Mode Conditioning Patch Cable(MCP) is one duplex multimode fiber patch cord, which has one short length of single-mode fiber at the start of the transmission end.

 Gigabit Ethernet (GbE) requires a laser light source instead of an LED source to power the network, due to the lasers faster rise and fall times, the pulses of light injected into the fiber are more tightly packed together thus greater bandwidth.

-Mode conditioning patchcord matches a single mode fiber core with the corresponding multimode fiber core.
+The mode conditioning patch cord matches a single-mode fiber core with the corresponding multimode fiber core.
 Utilizing a calibrated offsetting between the single-mode and multimode fiber, it eliminates the so-called DMD effect.

 Fiber optic mode conditioning cable provides a convenient, reliable method of connecting 1000BASE-LX/LH, 10GBASE-LX4 and 10GBASE-LRM based Gigabit Ethernet Transceiver modules to cable plants deploying multimode fibers, fully compliant with IEEE 802.3 standards.

 MCP is manufactured in a standard form of a duplex fiber patch cord.
 And a mode conditioning cable can be installed in a fiber link without the need for additional components or hardware.

 Things you should know about the deployment of Mode Conditioning Patch Cables:

 - MCP is required for 1000BASE-LX/LH, 10GBASE-LX4, and 10GBASE-LRM transceivers transmitting in the 1300-nm window. it should never be used in 1000BASE-SX and 10GBASE-SR links in the 850-nm window.